 The next six blog posts I have lined up are all desserts.
 I don’t know if that makes me the worst or best planner ever, but I guess you’re welcome/I’m sorry?
-If you’re already looking for a break from the holiday madness, feel free to check out my dinner archives, but if you’re excited for more holiday sweets, I’ve got these cardamom churros with orange blossom chocolate sauce to kick things off.
+So here’s one for everyone who’s just as excited as I am for holiday sweets: cardamom cinnamon churros!
+Plus a chocolate sauce with orange blossom water (substitutions available, no worries).

-I did a lot of churro research and tried several recipes before coming up with this one, and I found that there are many different ways to make this wonderful Latin American and Spanish pastry.
-While all churros are made with some variety of choux pastry (recipes vary dramatically), I found that most fall into two categories:
+I did a lot of churro research and tried several recipes before coming up with this one.
+And I found that there are many different ways to make this wonderful Latin American and Spanish pastry.
+While all churros are made with some variety of choux pastry, I found that most fall into two categories:

 - Pastry with more eggs, which needs to be piped directly into hot oil